 - Advance registration is required.
-Online registration opens in 2019.
-Until then, please call Chris Glenn at (919) 513-7005 to register.
+Please register online using our registration e-store.
 Registration is limited to 24 people and is considered complete when payment is received.

 - Program cancellations can be made up to two weeks before the program's start date.
 A 15% cancellation fee applies.